Performance and systematic uncertainties of CTA-North in conditions of reduced atmospheric transmission: Introduction

-The duty cycle of IACTs considerably depends on the state and quality of the atmosphere, as well as on the lunar phases.
-While it is relatively simple to manage the lunar influence \cite{Ahnen:2017, Cortina:2015}, it is of utmost importance to understand the performance of Cherenkov telescopes in conditions of reduced atmospheric transmission.
-The influence of clouds on IACT has been studied in \cite{Sobczynska:2014dba,Sobczynska:2013aya,DOROTA2020102450,2013ICRC...33.2909G,Devin:2019}.
-The presence of clouds affects the images of gamma-induced and hadron-induced showers similarly.
+The duty cycle of IACTs depends considerably depends on the state and quality of the atmosphere, as well as on the lunar phases.
+While it is relatively easy to manage the lunar influence \cite{Ahnen:2017, Cortina:2015}, it is of utmost importance to understand the performance of Cherenkov telescopes in conditions of reduced atmospheric transmission.
+The influence of clouds on IACT was studied in \cite{Sobczynska:2014dba,Sobczynska:2013aya,DOROTA2020102450,2013ICRC...33.2909G,Devin:2019}.
+The presence of clouds affects the images of gamma-induced and hadron-induced showers in a similar way.
 For example, in the presence of low and dense clouds, the angular distance between the camera center and the image center of gravity, the so-called \textit{dist} parameter, is shifted towards higher values.
 The images in the camera captured in the presence of clouds tend to be broader.
 The images may be distorted as well, reducing the efficiency of gamma-hadron separation.
 A reduced number of Cherenkov photons decreases the trigger rate of the telescope, inducing an energy bias and decreasing effective collection area \cite{Nolan2010xe,ConsortiumCarloVigoritofortheCTA:2017yfy}.
 However, the effects are small and negligible when the shower maximum lies below the clouds.